-Unity uses the open-source .NET platform in order to ensure that applications you make with Unity can run on a wide variety of different hardware configurations. .NET supports a range of languages and API libraries.
+Unity uses the open-source .NET platform to ensure that applications you make with Unity can run on a wide variety of different hardware configurations.
+The .NET platform supports a range of languages and API libraries.

 See in Glossary (Intermediate Language To C++), each of which uses a different compilation technique:

-The benefit of using a JIT-based scripting backend is that the compilation time is typically much faster than AOT and it’s platform-independent.
+The benefit of using a JIT-based scripting backend is that the compilation time is typically much faster than AOT.

-When you build your application, Unity scans the compiled assemblies (.DLLs) to detect and remove unused code.
-This process reduces the final binary size of your build, but increases build time.
+When you build an application, Unity compiles and then searches the assemblies (.DLLs) in your project to detect and remove unused code.
+This process of stripping code reduces the final binary size of your build, but increases build time.

 Unity uses the Boehm garbage collector for both the Mono and IL2CPP backends.
 Unity uses the Incremental mode by default.
-You can disable the Incremental mode to use “stop the world” garbage collection, although Unity recommends use of Incremental mode.
+You can disable the Incremental mode to use stop-the-world garbage collection, although Unity recommends the Incremental mode.

-To toggle between Incremental mode and “stop the world”, go to Edit > Project Settings > Player, open the Other Settings panel and click the Use incremental GC checkbox.
-In Incremental mode, Unity’s garbage collector only runs for a limited period of time and does not necessarily collect all objects in one pass.
-This spreads the time it takes to collect objects over a number of frames and reduces the amount of stuttering and CPU spikes.
-For more information, see Understanding Automatic Memory Management.
+To toggle between Incremental mode and stop-the-world, go to Edit > Project Settings > Player, open the Other Settings panel and click on the Use incremental GC checkbox.
+In Incremental mode, Unity’s garbage collector only runs for a limited period of time and doesn’t necessarily collect all objects in one pass.
+This spreads the time it takes to collect objects over multiple frames and reduces stuttering and CPU spikes.
+For more information, see Managed memory.

 To check the number of allocations and possible CPU spikes in your application, use the Unity Profiler.
-You can also use the GarbageCollector API to completely disable garbage collection in players.
-When the collector is disabled, you should be careful to avoid allocating excess memory.
+You can also use the GarbageCollector API to completely disable garbage collection in Players.
+When the collector is disabled, be careful to avoid allocating excess memory.

-Unity makes no performance nor allocation guarantees of the .NET system libraries across Unity versions.
-As a general rule of thumb, Unity does not fix any performance regressions in the .NET system libraries.
+Unity makes no performance or allocation guarantees for the .NET system libraries across Unity versions.
+Generally, Unity doesn’t fix any performance regressions in the .NET system libraries.

-System.Drawing library and it is not guaranteed to work on all platforms.
+Unity doesn’t support the System.Drawing library and it isn’t guaranteed to work on all platforms.

 Other profiles can be useful if, for example, you need to provide support for an older existing application.
-If you want a different API compatibility level, change the .NET Profile in the Player Settings.
-To do this go to Edit > Project Settings > Player > Other Settings, then select the level you want from the Api Compatibility Level dropdown.
+To change the Api Compatibility Level setting, go to Edit > Project Settings > Player.
+Under the Other Settings heading, set the Api Compatibility Level to the desired setting.

 You should only use third-party .NET libraries that have been extensively tested on a wide range of Unity configurations and platforms.